 The Secret to Our Streets

-Did you know that our highways — the really big interstate ones — all follow a code?
-Look at the ones that stretch across the whole US: I-90 runs from Seattle to Boston, I-80 from northern California to New Jersey, and I-10 from southern California to Florida.
-Notice that all those numbers are even: east-west interstates get even numbers, and north-south ones get odds.
-The major ones are also multiples of 5, so those cross-country ones are multiples of 10.
-Better yet, the highways are lined up in numerical order.
-Small east-west numbers start way south in Florida, ending with I-90 and other high numbers way up north.
-I-5 in the West runs through Washington, Oregon and California, while I-95 runs down the East Coast.
-With over 46,000 miles of interstates, we need a good way to keep track.
+Did you know highways all follow a code?
+I-90 from Seattle to Boston, I-80 from northern California to New Jersey – these east-west highways get even numbers, and north-south highways get odds.
+Small east-west numbers start way south, ending with I-90 up north.
+Small north-south numbers start out west with I-5 through Washington, Oregon and California, while I-95 runs down the East Coast.
+With over 46,000 miles of road, we need a good way to keep track.

 Wee ones: If you were numbering interstates in order, what number would come after I-5?